 Declare one or more JSON and non-JSON files for input and output as part of any SortCL job involving data:

 - filtering (select, scrub, links to DQ tools)

 - reporting (CDC, detail and summary formats)

 SortCL makes all of these capabilities, one or more at a time, available to data architects who need to work with JSON and other sources.

 JSON Test Data

 Use IRI RowGen if you need test data in JSON file formats.
-RowGen uses the same layout metadata as CoSort, NextForm, and FieldShield, so you can easily move between test data generation and real data transformation.
+RowGen is included in IRI Voracity, and uses the same layout metadata as CoSort, NextForm, and FieldShield, so you can easily move between test data generation and real data transformation.